winitzki/scall/tutorial/programming_dhall.md

 let ListTGeneric = λ(k : Kind) → ∀(r : Kind) → r → (k → r → r) → r
   -- Type error: `Sort` does not have a type
 ```
 The error says that `ListTGeneric` cannot be typed.
 To understand why, let us look at the type of `ListT`.
-We can verify that the type constructor `ListT` has itself the type `Sort`:
+We can verify using a type annotation that the type constructor `ListT` has itself the type `Sort`:
 ```dhall
 let _ = ListT : Sort
 ```